Trinkku/LoanCalculator_react/README.md

+# Loan Calculator

-The House and Car Loan Calculator is a simple web application that allows users to calculate the monthly payment on a home or car loan based on their desired loan amount, interest rate, and loan term.
-The application was developed using React.
+Loan Calculator is a web application that allows users to calculate the monthly payment for a home or car loan.
+Users input their desired loan amount, interest rate, and loan term, and the application calculates the monthly payment using a formula that combines these inputs.
+The application is built using React and hooks, such as useState, to manage the state of the application and calculate the monthly loan payment.

-The calculator uses a simple formula to calculate the monthly payment, based on the loan amount, interest rate, and loan term.
-I was using hooks such as useState to manage the state of application, and used that state to calculate the monthly loan payment.

 ![Näyttökuva 2023-3-1 kello 11 59 25](https://user-images.githubusercontent.com/91623412/222106535-801ac91f-91fc-41f2-bed8-275a6320ff53.png)
 ![Näyttökuva 2023-3-1 kello 11 57 42](https://user-images.githubusercontent.com/91623412/222106529-f451c05c-e589-4c02-8bf4-89b02603db78.png)